Consulting Services

 York Archaeology was commissioned to carry out archaeological mitigation excavations in key impact areas, with major efforts focused on the Scheduled Monument of Roman Little Chester.
 Additional targeted investigations explored Derby’s industrial heritage along the river’s southern stretches.

 At Little Chester, we excavated across the northern defences, north-western interior, and western defences, uncovering valuable insights into the construction and evolution of the Roman town.
-Throughout the project, we collaborated closely with Historic England, DCC, EA, and principal contractors Black & Veatch.
-Together, we identified areas of archaeological significance, aligned our work with construction timelines, and provided on-site monitoring to ensure all archaeological remains were thoroughly documented at every stage of the development.
+Throughout the project we worked closely with Historic England, Derby City Council, the Environment Agency, and the principal contractors Black & Veatch.
+Together we identified areas of archaeological work with construction schedules, and provided monitoring to ensure all remains were properly recorded.